-When students are placed in age-appropriate groups for instruction, parents can become confused about the distinction between the grade in which their child is placed (the instructional group) and the grade level of the various subject areas at which their child is actually working (e.g., the child is placed in a Grade 4 class but is working at approximately the Grade 3 level in language arts).
+When students are placed in age-appropriate groups for instruction, parents can become confused about the distinction between the grade in which their child is placed (the instructional group) and the grade level of the various subject areas at which their child is actually working.
+For example, the child is placed in a Grade 4 class while working at approximately the Grade 3 level in English language arts and literature and/or language arts.
 Where such confusion exists, parents can misinterpret information regarding their child’s progress.
 They may think that indications of satisfactory progress are made with reference to the instructional group the child is in rather than to the actual grade level at which the child is working.
 The Assessment as the Basis for Communicating Individual Student Achievement provision is intended to reduce this type of confusion and to support the professional responsibilities of teachers to provide clear communication in describing student progress.

-- their child’s attitudes, skills and knowledge developed through a set of learning outcomes as referenced in programs of study
+- their child’s attitudes, skills and knowledge developed through a set of learning outcomes as referenced in programs of study/curriculum

 - how well their child is doing in each subject

-- the grade level(s) the child has achieved in relation to the grade levels of the provincial programs of study for language arts and mathematics
+- the grade level(s) the child has achieved in relation to the grade levels of the provincial programs of study/curriculum for English language arts and literature, and/or language arts, and mathematics